Sunday, May 16, 2010

 Slab Sunday: Delicatus granite

-While looking for pictures I felt like I was talking about two different slabs for Slab Sunday.
 Delicatus is such a tricky color of granite.
-It's one of those slabs that can change DRASTICALLY from bundle to bundle.
+It's one of those slabs that can change drastically from bundle to bundle.
 I feel like a broken record, but it's so important to pick out the exact slabs that you will be purchasing.

-It's such a tricky granite because of the gold tones.
+The reason I call it a "tricky" granite is because of the gold tones.
 Some slabs have none, they are just black and white with a bit of grey and maybe a little taupe.
 These are the slabs that are extremely popular here in Utah right now.

-Other names for Delicatus include: Kodiak, Romano Delicatus, Delicatus Hiperion, Delicatus White and Delicatus Gold.
+Other names for Delicatus include: Kodiak, Romano Delicatus, Delicatus Hiperion, Delicatus White, Juparana Delicatus and Delicatus Gold.

 Delicatus is available in 2 cm and 3 cm granite slabs.